 We love the views at Broadway Tower, which is why we visit it on our Cotswolds Walks & Villages tours!
 Between May and September, join us for a guided walking tour with a difference.

 On our tours, you won’t just drive around, spotting things out of the window.
 We also won’t march you along a single footpath for hours on end.
 Instead, this tour gives you the opportunity to explore several paths and villages in the Cotswolds in one day.
 As part of a small group of up to 17 people (including your friendly local guide), you’ll walk the route described above from Fish Hill to visit Broadway Tower.

 After some free time at the Tower, you have two options.
 First, you can walk back to the minibus with your guide and drive to Broadway village.
 Second, you can take the Cotswold Way trail and head to Broadway on foot.

-Go Cotswolds Trails & Villages tour on YouTube!
+Go Cotswolds Walks & Villages tour on YouTube!

-Ready to book your Cotswolds Trails & Villages tour?
+Ready to book your Cotswolds Walks & Villages tour?
 Click here!